microbit-playground/microbit-playground.github.io/content/developers.md

 layout: developers
 title: How to Contribute
 modified: null
-excerpt: "Contributing your code is really, really easy."
+excerpt: "Write your Python program and then send it to micro:bit playground for inclusion."
 author: jez_dean
 image:
   feature: "developers-send-python-code-feature.png"